INUNDATIO – Automation of flood risk modeling in headwaters through Artificial Intelligence and BigData.

-INUNDATIO offers a model of a management system for flash floods in headwaters based on its hydromorphological characterization, the continuous collection of hydrometeorological data (rainfall + flow), the comparison with historical data, the simulation of risk scenarios and the analysis of vulnerability for human life and material elements.
+INUNDATIO offers a flash floods management system model in headwaters based on its hydromorphological characterization, the continuous collection of hydrometeorological data (rainfall + flow), the comparison with historical data, the simulation of risk scenarios and the analysis of vulnerability for human lives and material elements.

 - Development of the data analysis method: A decision support system will be created based on the management and analysis of data arriving in real time plus existing data from previous events.
 Prediction algorithms and realistic and simple modeling methods will be developed.
 Automation of data capture and analysis processes is sought as a way to lower surveillance costs.
 But a purely autonomous system is not to be created, but will use human supervision when pre-alerts make it advisable.
 The final alert will be launched by the system supervisor.

 - Development of action protocols.
 Transfer of acquired knowledge: Action protocols on natural spaces, rural and urban areas, exposed cultural heritage.
 The multidisciplinary and integral approach will be reflected in the development of strategies for prediction, prevention, management of damaging events and recovery actions.
 Common procedures will make it possible to minimize the effects of flooding by reducing the time required to bring damaged elements back into use.
 Social participation, through plans to involve stakeholders, is key to the implementation of the plans.

 Cooperation Project with: